scriptfoundry/CompassDemo/README.md

     @import "../images/textsprites/*.png";

 Now when you compile, it will take a lot longer to finish, and afterwards you should see at least a couple of changes.
-First, there will be a new image with a name like `images/textsprite-s12132a4b86.png`.
+First, there will be a new image with a name like `images/textsprite-s12132a4b86.png` (the exact name will probably be different every time, for every person).
 There will also be a new entry in `css/screen.css` to include the image, but we won't worry about that just yet.
-For now, try adding a new image to your sprites folder and recompiling.
+For now, try adding a new `png` image (any `.png` image, from anywhere) to your sprites folder and recompiling.
 Try removing some images and recompiling.
 Notice that the file name keeps changing every time something inside the sprites folder changes.

 ### 5. `step5` -- Build the sprite image and add each sprite to the CSS

-Just building the sprite image is nice -- it takes a load of work off the designer's list.
+    # Check out the code from git
+    git checkout step5
+    git clean --force

+So now the designer's work has become much more manageable.
 But setting up all the rules is (sometimes) an even bigger task.
 So let's see how Compass helps.

 #### Try this:

 All we're going to do is add a couple more lines to the `screen.scss` file:

     @import "../images/textsprites/*.png";
+	$textsprites-sprite-dimensions: true;
 	@include all-textsprites-sprites;
-	$textsprites-sprite-dimensions: true;

 And recompile.
 Unless you have make an image change, this should finish almost immediately.
 Take a look at `screen.css` and notice all the new sprite rules; for example: